 This village was built around 1935 by the Italians (Campochiaro was its original name) and loggers from northern Italy settled here.
 Nowadays all buildings of the former Italian village center – with the exception of the church – are empty (including a beautiful sanatorium!).
 The place has only 250 residents and offers a fairly desolate sight.
 It is definitely a must do when in Rhodes but keep this between us, because it is still not discovered by mass tourism.

 The acropolis of Lindos is one of the best places to experience some of that Greek history!
 After you spend a little time in Lindos Village you can follow the road that leads up the 116-metre high rock.
 Here you can see the breathtaking Acropolis which is acompanied with a stunning view.
 However, it can be pretty busy in the summer months.
 So, if you want to avoid the crowds, go there early in the morning or around 1 o’clock in the afternoon.
 Go there by yourself and not with an organized tour.
 This is because organized tours always go at the busiest moment of the day.

 (Tip: Do not ride these donkeys, they have to work each day and it is okay for little kids to ride them, but not for grown adults..)

 Tip: Lindos town can be quite busy, if you want to escape the crowd and enjoy some beautiful views, you have to go to Rainbird bar!
 This bar is a beautiful gem with a relaxed atmosphere and a stunning view over the bay of Lindos!

 5. Sunbathe on Elli beach

 Elli beach is just this big perfect beach for sunbathing and have a good swim.
-There are lots of sunbeds and umbrellas for rent along with tavernas on the beach front and there is almost no wind!
+There are lots of sun-beds and umbrellas for rent along with tavernas on the beach front.
+And the best part is that there is no wind!
 It is one of the best beaches in Rhodes and it is also the closest one to Rhodes town.